Lawmaker's Childhood Experience Drives New Mexico's 'Lunch Shaming' Ban

 In 2015, a cafeteria worker from Colorado made national headlines when she claimed she was fired after feeding a first-grader who didn't have lunch money.
 A worker at a Pennsylvania school quit last year after she said she had to take away hot meals from two students.

-Padilla says he's already heard from legislators in other states who would like to use his bill as model legislation.
+Padilla says he has already heard from legislators in other states who would like to use his bill as model legislation.

 "So I think you're going to see this kind of move its way across the country," he says.